ElsiKora/Commitizen-Plugin-Commitlint-AI/packages/czai/README.md

 ## Usage

-When you run the commit command, you'll be prompted to:
+When you run the commit command for the first time, you'll be prompted to:

 1. Select an AI provider (OpenAI or Anthropic)
 2. Select a model for your chosen provider
 3. Enter your API key for the selected provider

+Your configuration will be saved in `~/.commitizen-ai/config.json` for future use.
+In subsequent runs, you'll be asked if you want to use the existing configuration or set up a new one.

 The tool will then analyze your staged changes and generate a commit message that adheres to your commitlint rules.

+After generating the commit message, you'll see a preview and be asked to confirm if you want to use this message.
+If you approve, the message will be used for your commit.
+If you reject it, you'll be guided through the manual commit message creation process.

-If AI generation fails for any reason, it falls back to the standard commit format questionnaire.
+If AI generation fails for any reason, it automatically falls back to the standard commit format questionnaire.

 ## Requirements